AK-Kang/FutureMakers2022/README.md

 7/13
 I learned about forward pass and backward pass.
 I also learned about how to combine features with weights and biases together to make predictions.

+7/14
+Today we learned about the basic structure of a convolutional neural network.
+A CNN is usually composed of a convolution layer, activation layer, pooling layer, and a fully connected layer.
+We also learned about different filters/kernels.